Feasibility condition

-Within economics, the feasibility condition, along with the tangency condition, is used in microeconomics to solve the consumer choice problem and obtain the demand function.
+The feasibility condition is a fundamental concept in microeconomics used in conjunction with the tangency condition to solve the consumer choice problem and derive the demand function.
+It ensures that a consumer’s total expenditure on goods does not exceed their available income, forming the basis of the budget constraint in consumer theory.
 The condition states that total spending on all goods cannot exceed available income.
 The general form of the feasibility condition for two goods is as follows: